Remembering the First Shot of the Revolutionary WarApril 19, 2020

 - an original beam from the Old North Bridge, on loan from the Concord Museum

 - the gun carried by Captain David Brown, leader of a company of Concord minutemen, as he confronted a British force across the Old North Bridge

 - a British musket a soldier of the 4th (King's Own) Regiment of Foot

 - a mirror from Captain David Brown's house that was damaged by a British soldier on April 19, on loan from the Concord Museum;

 - a powder horn and sword carried by men who stood with Captain Brown to confront the British troops at the bridge, on loan from the Concord Museum.

-The Museum is celebrating its third birthday on Sunday, April 19!
-Sign a digital birthday card and share your favorite Museum memory for a chance to win four tickets to visit when the Museum reopens, and download recipes to learn how to make a celebratory 18th-century “Whisky Cake” or rum shrub cocktail (or mocktail).
+The Museum also celebrated its third birthday on Sunday, April 19, 2020.
+Download recipes to learn how to make a celebratory 18th-century “Whisky Cake” or rum shrub cocktail (or mocktail).